astro-mat/StudioMooMooPortal_PP4/README.md

 - The date opens a date box.
 The user is unable to enter a date that is in the past or is booked by any other artist.
 - A button allows the user to make their booking.
 - Below this area is a list of bookings already made by this user.
+- Within this area, there are buttons to edit or delete each booking

 ### Booking Successful Page